VittorioAlbertin/ball-e/docs/face_recognition_system.md

-# Face Recognition System Documentation
+# Ball-E Person Tracking and Recognition System

 ## System Overview

-The Ball-E face recognition system provides real-time face detection, recognition, and person management capabilities.
-It consists of multiple ROS2 nodes working together to detect people, recognize known faces, and enroll new faces into a persistent database.
+The Ball-E system provides real-time person tracking, face recognition, and identity management with a modular, high-performance architecture.
+It uses ByteTrack for persistent person tracking, on-demand face recognition for efficiency, and centralized state management for coordinating all person-related information.

 ## Architecture